We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Composer

-Born in NZ to Greek immigrants, John Psathas knew at 12 that music would be his life.
-Since then, he has composed for drum, sax, orchestra, and the Athens Olympic Games' opening.
-Psathas was profiled in award-winning doco View from Olympus.
-In arts show The Gravy he can be seen working with band Little Bushman.
-To date he has scored the soundtracks for two features: western Good for Nothing and period drama White Lies.
+Born in Aotearoa to Greek immigrants, John Psathas knew at age 12 that music would be his life.
+Since then, he has composed for drum, saxophone, orchestra, and for the 2004 Athens Olympic Games.
+Psathas was profiled in award-winning documentary View from Olympus.
+He hosted the Napier episode of Neighbourhood, and in arts show The Gravy, can be seen working with band Little Bushman and the Auckland Philharmonia.
+To date he has scored the soundtracks for three features: music-heavy Western Good for Nothing, period drama White Lies and ambitious music from war project No Man's Land, which he also co-produced.